Ask a COVID-19 Question

 *** Effective January 26, all airline passengers to the United States ages two years and older must provide a negative COVID-19 viral test taken within three calendar days of travel.
 Alternatively, travelers to the U.S. may provide documentation from a licensed health care provider of having recovered from COVID-19 in the 90 days preceding travel.
 Check the CDC website for additional information and Frequently Asked Questions.

 - Rwanda recorded its first confirmed case of COVID-19 on March 14, 2020.

 - Negative PCR test results taken within 72 hours of departure are required to board a plane to Kigali.
 This is a change from the prior 120 hour requirement.

 - Travelers departing Rwanda must test negative for COVID-19 within 72 hours before departure.
 This is a change from the prior 120 hour requirement.

 - Masks/face coverings are required in public.

 - The Government of Rwanda has a zero-tolerance policy for exporting positive COVID-19 cases.
 If you test positive for COVID-19 upon arrival or during your time in Rwanda, the severity of your symptoms will determine whether you are isolated in a government-run treatment center or a hotel at your own cost.
-You will not be permitted to leave Rwanda until you receive a negative PCR test result, which could take several weeks.
+You will not be permitted to leave Rwanda until you receive a negative PCR test result, which could take several weeks from the first detection of your infection.
 The U.S. Embassy has no ability to pressure the Rwandan health authorities to release you from isolation or permit you to exit Rwanda until you receive a negative PCR test result.